quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 This event exists to eliminate the need to define specific-purpose events, where the effect of processing a frame can be easily inferred from its contents.
-For example, there would be no need to define a hypotheical `packets_acknowledged` event, when the an ACK frame contains all relevant information.
+For example, there would be no need to define a hypothetical `packets_acknowledged` event, when an ACK frame contains all relevant information.

 The `frames_processed` event can be used to signal internal state change not resulting directly from the actual parsing of a frame (e.g., the frame could